Top Planetariums & Observatories in Georgia

-Nothing is more magical that looking at the night sky with stars sparkling on a deep blue backdrop.
+When it comes to stargazing in Georgia, nothing is more magical than looking at the night sky with stars sparkling on a deep blue backdrop.
 Did you know you can get up close to these celestial bodies by viewing them through high-powered telescopes?

-Georgia has several places to view the stars.
-Here are seven of our favorite observatories, planetariums and more.
-Best of all, many are free.
+Here are seven of the best places to stargaze in Georgia, including favorite observatories, planetariums and more.
+As a bonus, many are free.

 Georgia Tech Observatory in Atlanta